MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

     <meta http-equiv="Content-Security-Policy" content="default-src https://codepush.appcenter.ms 'self' data: gap: https://ssl.gstatic.com 'unsafe-eval'; style-src 'self' 'unsafe-inline'; media-src *" />
 ```

 4. Finally, double-check that you already have the [`cordova-plugin-whitelist`](https://github.com/apache/cordova-plugin-whitelist) plugin installed (most apps will).
-To check this, simply run the following command:
+To check this, run the following command:
 ```shell
     cordova plugin ls
 ```

     If `cordova-plugin-whitelist` is in the list, then you're good to go.
-Otherwise, simply run the following command to add it:
+Otherwise, run the following command to add it:
 ```shell
     cordova plugin add cordova-plugin-whitelist
 ```